 Our business and supply chain

-Gildan owns and operates vertically-integrated, large-scale manufacturing facilities which are primarily located in Central America, the Caribbean Basin, North America, and Bangladesh.
+Gildan owns and operates vertically-integrated, large-scale manufacturing facilities which are primarily located in Central America, the Caribbean, North America, and Bangladesh.
 These facilities are strategically located to efficiently service the quick replenishment needs of Gildan’s customers.
-With over 46,000 direct employees worldwide, Gildan operates with a strong commitment to industry-leading labour and environmental practices throughout its supply chain in accordance with its comprehensive Environmental, Social and Governance (ESG) program program embedded in the Company’s long-term business strategy.
+With approximately 46,000 employees worldwide, Gildan operates with a strong commitment to industry-leading labour and environmental practices throughout its supply chain in accordance with its comprehensive Environment, Social and Governance (ESG) program embedded in the Company’s long-term business strategy.

 Our policies addressing slavery and human trafficking